-G. All proposed improvements to the floodplain or floodway which might impact the floodcarrying capacity of the river shall be designed by a professional civil engineer licensed to practice in the State of Oregon.
+G. All proposed improvements to the floodplain or floodway which might impact the flood-carrying capacity of the river shall be designed by a professional civil engineer licensed to practice in the State of Oregon.

-Staff Finding 8: The proposed dock is buoyant and floats on the surface of the river.
-As such, it will not modify flood storage or conveyance capacity.
-The only displacement of the floodway is represented by the five 12-inch diameter steel pilings that will be used to hold the structure in place.
-The river's conveyance capacity and design flood elevations will not be affected.
-This criterion is met.
+Staff Finding 6: The proposed dock is buoyant and floats on the surface of the river.
+Therefore, it will not modify flood storage or conveyance capacity.
+The only displacement of the floodway is represented by the three 12-inch diameter steel pilings that will be used to hold the structure in place.
+This criterion is met by Condition of Approval 1.